lambda826/My-Notebook/08 System/01 System Design/03 Subsystem/01 Search Engine/01 Autocomplete (Typeahead).md

 ## Functional
 ## Non-functional
 - Low latency (deliver the suggestions in **real-time**).
-- Scale to a large number of requests.
+- High scalability (scale to a large number of requests).
+- Highly available